Protection of carbon pools and sinks in wetlands and protected areas in Panama

-The project provides information and raises awareness on mangrove ecosystems as part of risk management that takes into account climate change - both in reducing the extent of and adapting to the impacts.
+The project provided information and raised awareness on mangrove ecosystems as part of risk management that takes into account climate change - both in reducing the extent of and adapting to the impacts.
 Mangroves are important and have a multitude of socioeconomic and environmental functions: they serve as carbon stores, protect coastal regions against the effects of climate change and conserve biological diversity.
 In spite of this, only a few wetlands are effectively protected in Panama.
-The project supports the management of these protected areas on a total of 13,800 hectares while the national environmental authority provides appropriate training.
-It also measures the amount of carbon that these ecosystems store.
+The project supported the management of these protected areas on a total of 13,800 hectares while the national environmental authority provided appropriate training.
+It also measured the amount of carbon that these ecosystems store.

 State of implementation/results